Aditya948351/Projects/AI-Virtual-Mouse/Virtual-Mouse.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Hand Gesture Recognition: Detect gestures like:

-Left-Click: Raise your index and middle finger.
+- Left-Click Gesture: Raise your middle finger while the index finger is raised.

-Right-Click: Touch thumb and index finger together.
+- Right-Click Gesture: Touch the index finger to the thumb and extend other fingers.

-Double-Click: Tap index and middle finger together quickly.
+- Double-Click Gesture: Touch the index finger to the middle finger quickly.

-Scroll: Tilt the ring finger downwards.
+- Scroll Gesture: Lean the ring finger downwards.

-Mouse Movement: Move the thumb to guide the pointer.
+- Mouse Movement Gesture: Move your thumb to control the mouse pointer.

-Visual Feedback: See dynamic circles on your fingertips for real-time gesture tracking.

-Customizable Settings: Adjust mouse speed, gesture thresholds, and screen dimensions to suit your needs.
+- Customizable Settings: Adjust mouse speed, gesture thresholds, and screen dimensions to suit your needs.

-Secure Access: Includes a password-protected entry screen for personalized use.
+- Secure Access: Includes a password-protected entry screen for personalized use.

-User-Friendly Interaction: Experience seamless control with intuitive gestures.
+- User-Friendly Interaction: Experience seamless control with intuitive gestures.

 🛠️ Setup
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------